-The Redragon K552 doesn't have a customization software.
+There's no customization software.
 The backlight can be customized using hotkeys.
 There are 18 lighting effects to choose from, and you can also customize each key individually, though the keyboard can only hold one custom profile.

-This keyboard has good compatibility with most desktop operating systems.
+The Redragon K552 has good compatibility with most desktop operating systems.
 All keys and features work on Windows and Linux, but Scroll Lock, Pause, and some of the hotkeys don't work on macOS.

-|Redragon K552-R||Cherry MX Blue||Black||RGB Rainbow|
+|Redragon K552-R||Black||RGB Rainbow|

 |Redragon K552W-R||White||RGB Rainbow|